Draft City Plan amendment: The Spit Master Plan implementation (key development sites)

 • When I first listened to the video (which is not available now), the second speaker referred to accommodation being built south of Seaworld (I think).
 Can you clarify if that is going to be short term (tourist) accommodation or permanent residential accommodation?

-jrobertson1 asked almost 4 years ago
+jrobertson1 asked over 4 years ago

 We are sorry you experienced some difficulties accessing the informational videos.
 The videos are still available and can be reached by clicking on one of the images of the video within the ‘Videos’ box of our GC Have Your Say website (https://www.gchaveyoursay.com.au/thespitkeydevelopmentsites).
 Alternatively, you can follow this link: https://www.gchaveyoursay.com.au/thespitkeydevelopmentsites/widgets/291747/videos/22441